Goose Wife (Inuit): Overview

 Scholars have noted the great similarities between the character of the goose wife of the folklore of Arctic peoples and the swan maiden, which appears across Eurasia in several mythologies.
 The main plot points between both stories are that a flock of bird women (swans or geese) come to bathe in an earthly lake in human form; a man spies on them and steals the feather garments to force one of them to marry him; later, the bird woman regains her feathers (or birdskin) and flies back to the land of the birds.

 As cited by Lotte Motz, researcher Inge Kleivan compared several Eskimo narratives of the bird/goose wife and produced a hypothetical proto-form.
 In these tales, the goose wife leaves her human husband and travels to the "Land of Birds".
 Whenever the husband finds her, she is already married to another bird person.

+The bird wife

 Researcher Birgitte Sonne stated that the bird wife is a wild goose or merganser in Greenland, while Inge Kleivan, in an article on Enzyklopädie des Märchens, stated that the bird maiden in Inuit stories was "almost always" a goose or a duck.

+The giant helper

+According to scholar Daniel Merkur and Inge Kleivan, in the story of the man searching for his bird wife, the human hunter meets the Fishmaker (or Salmon Maker) on his journey to the land of the birds, a giant that chops away wood and every woodchip becomes salmon (or other species of fish) when falling in the lake.
+This giant must be approached from the correct angle, for only then he will provide the human husband the means to cross to the land of the birds.
+Although he may exist in other, independent tales, the character appears in bird wife stories "across the Arctic, from southern Alaska to west Greenland": among the Chukchi, Koniag, Polar, and Netsilik peoples and in Baffin Island and west and east Greenland.